 Though the Company measures investment property using cost based measurement, the fair value of investment property is disclosed in Note 9.
-Fair value is determined based on an annual evaluation performed by an external independent valuer.
+Fair value are determined based on an annual evaluation performed by an external independent valuer.

-Depreciation on investment property has been charged at Straight Line Method with reference to the economic useful life of its PPE as prescribed by Schedule II of the Companies Act, 2013.
+Depreciation on investment property has been charged at Straight Line method with reference to the economic useful life of its property, plant and equipment as prescribed by Schedule II of the Companies Act, 2013.